How to get started in Ghost Solution Suite 2.5 (setup, console usage, creating tasks, restoring images, scheduling, inventories)

 - First, the workstations that are to be managed must be prepared to receive a Remote Client Install.
 This document explains how to prepare the workstations:

 Title: 'How to ensure your XP/Vista workstations are prepared to receive a Remote Client Install.'
-Web URL:

 - Once the workstations are prepared, open the Ghost Console.